Paris

 Not fluently, but learning basics helps tremendously and locals genuinely appreciate the effort.
 Always start with "Bonjour" (hello) before asking questions and end with "merci" (thank you).
 "Excusez-moi" (excuse me), "parlez-vous anglais?" (do you speak English?), and "l'addition s'il vous plaît" (the check please) go a long way.
 Many Parisians speak English but appreciate when you try French first.
 Download Google Translate app for offline use.
 Younger people and those in tourist areas generally speak better English.

-RER B train (€14, 35-50 min to city center) is cheapest and runs every 10-15 minutes from 5am-midnight.
-Roissybus (€16.60, 60 min) goes directly to Opéra.
-Taxis cost €56 to Right Bank, €65 to Left Bank (flat rate, up to 4 passengers).
-Uber/G7 similar prices.
-Le Bus Direct (€18 one-way, €30 round-trip) offers comfort between train and taxi with luggage space and WiFi.
+RER B train (EUR 14, 35-50 min to city center) is cheapest and runs every 10-15 minutes from 5am-midnight.
+Roissybus goes directly to Opéra and is another solid option, though confirm current pricing before travel.
+Taxis cost EUR 56 to Right Bank, EUR 65 to Left Bank (flat rate, up to 4 passengers) and take 45-75 minutes depending on traffic.
+Uber/G7 run similar prices to taxis.
 Book private airport transfers in advance during peak times or if you have lots of luggage.
-Avoid unlicensed taxis—use official taxi ranks only.
+Avoid unlicensed taxis - use official taxi ranks only.

 Let DAIZ plan your Paris days